 Traditionally this cake is served in a bundt cake pan.
 However the Italian bundt cake pan is less fluted and more of a tube cake pan.
 No matter what pan you use, this cake is delicious!

-You’re going to love the moist crumb of this cake and the chunks of apples in it.
-One bite and you’ll agree that this is truly a special cake perfect for any occasion.
+You're going to love the moist crumb of this cake and the chunks of apples in it.
+One bite and you'll agree that this is truly a special cake perfect for any occasion.
 For another classic tested and perfect recipe, be sure to try this Lemon Ricotta Cake.
+And, if you love blueberries, don't miss my Blueberry Ricotta Cake recipe!

 What is Italian Apple Cake?